sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 8. Select **Upload Document** and upload the document you downloaded in the previous step.

 9. Sensible extracts data from the document and displays it as JSON in the **Extraction** pane.

-Select **Download Excel** to view the document data converted to Excel.
+10. Select **Download Excel** to convert the extracted data to Excel.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_excel_2.png)